Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 The following section displays help for the various cells and columns shown in the main table on this screen.
 If you see a help description on this page for a column that does not appear on your screen, you can add the additional column to your view by using the Customize option under the Views button (located at the left side of the screen just above the main table).
 Refer to the Customize View help page for more help on this feature.

-Use this cell to enter the unique number that identifies the employee in this payroll.
-Alphanumeric characters (letters and numbers) may be used. e.g. 001
+This cell displays the unique number that identifies the employee in this payroll.
+Alphanumeric characters (letters and numbers) may be used. e.g. 001, or MGM001.

 Use this cell to specify the language that will be used for each employee for various reports and pay stubs they will receive.
 Currently, the program supports Canada's two official languages: English and French.
 Editing the cell displays a drop-down list with the following three options:

 Refer to the Options help page for more information on this feature.